Code-Institute-Submissions/hameederrawi-IFDM-Project/README.md

 I used Zoom Hover effect from (https://codepen.io/preecb/pen/mdJJdLy).

+I added the google map APIs as learned from codeinstitute tutorials.

+I added the contact form and the modal contact form functionality as learned from codeinstitute tutorials.

 I used inspiration for form validation codes from w3schools https://www.w3schools.com/tags/att_input_pattern.asp which pointed in the direction I needed for my code.